LuEtcheverry/academic_web/content/_index.md

 <!--<img align="right" src="luciana_etcheverry_n1.jpg" width = 30> -->

 I am a fifth-year Ph.D. candidate in the Department of Economics at the University of Oregon.
-I study development and labor economics using a broad microeconometric toolkit.
+I study development, labor, and gender economics using a broad microeconometric toolkit.
 My research focuses on program and policy evaluation in the areas of paid family leave, early childhood development, financial inclusion and crime.

-Fields of Study: Applied Econometrics, Labor Economics, Development Economics, Gender Economics.
+Fields of Study: Labor Economics, Development Economics, Gender Economics, and Applied Econometrics.

-I am currently a job market candidate and available for interviews.
+I am on the 2020-2021 job market and will be interviewing as part of the ASSA 2021 Virtual Conference.
 {{< figure >}}
 {{< figure >}}